 Alan was admitted as a Solicitor in the Supreme Court of Queensland in 1979, and has been based on the Sunshine Coast with the firm now known as Butler McDermott Lawyers since 1978.
 Alan became a Partner in with this firm in 1981 and has remained so until 2010.
 Alan now is a Consultant to the firm.
 Alan’s primary focus is Property Law and commercial matters; however, Alan also spends many hours on pro bono work.
 Alan has been an Honorary Solicitor for a number of community organisations including lifesaving clubs, sporting clubs, pony clubs, riding for the disabled and environmental organisations.
 Alan is very honoured to be a Board Member of Sundale Community Foundation.

-Wayne has lived and worked and been a member of the Nambour and Sunshine Coast community for over 25years – where Wayne and his wife have raised their 3 children.
+Wayne has lived and worked and been a member of the Nambour and Sunshine Coast community for over 30 years – where Wayne and his wife have raised their 3 children.
 Wayne has been involved with the local community and has held numerous positions with The Apex club of Nambour.
 Wayne is a current member of Apex Camps Sunshine Coast and Magnetic Island.
 Apex Camps run camps for Schools, Social & Community groups at Mudjimba & Magnetic Island.
 Wayne held the position of President with Apex Camps from 2006 – 2019

 John Pearce has been a resident of the Sunshine Coast for 40 Years.
 He taught at Nambour High School and Burnside High School for a period of 32 years and taught Adult Education Classes at the Nambour TAFE and the CCSE at Nambour High during this time.
 John has been a Committee (Board) member of the Daniel Morcombe Foundation (DMF) since 2008.
 He is actively involved at the Maroochydore Courthouse in the ‘JPs in the Community Program’.
 From 2010 -2016 he served as Branch Chairman of the Maroochydore Branch of the QJA.
 Since August 2016 he has been on the Board of Sundale Community Foundation.